Kingsway tramway subway: 1902–1905: Construction

+Because of a sewer at the northern end and the District Railway to the south it was decided to build the subway for single-deck trams only.
+After leaving the subway at the south end, trams turned right along the Embankment to Westminster Bridge or left on a service from Bloomsbury to the Hop Exchange.
+This latter service was short-lived and the tracks were removed in 1930.

 The approach from the north near Southampton Row was a 170 ft open cutting with a 1 in 10 (10%) gradient.
 The tracks passed through cast iron tubes underneath the Fleet sewer before rising slightly to enter Holborn tramway station.
 South from here the subway was built with a steel roof to Aldwych tramway station and, because it was not initially planned to run a public service south of here, the tracks leading towards the Strand were used as a depot with appropriate equipment and inspection pits.

 In the parliamentary session of 1905, plans were submitted for an additional station at the south end of the tunnel, under Wellington Street.
-The opening of the new tramway along the Embankment meant it was decided to link up with this route instead and the station was never built.
-A new sharp curve was built under Lancaster Place to enable an exit through the western side wall of Waterloo Bridge and a triangular junction with the through line was constructed.
+These were overtaken by the recommendations of the Royal Commission on London Traffic with its tramways along the Embankment and across Westminster Bridge.
+A new sharp curve was built under Lancaster Place to enable an exit through the northern abutment of Waterloo Bridge where the western Waterloo Stairs had been.
+A triangular junction with the through line on the Embankment was constructed.
 The eastern side of this junction, leading to Blackfriars, was removed as part of the 1930s upgrade.